swirlds-ryan/hedera-docs/tutorials/hello-world/hscs-smart-contract.md

 The `introduce` function requires a single parameter of type `string`, and changes the state of the smart contract to store this value.
-Enter your name (or other moniker) as the parameter.
+Enter your name (or nickname) as the parameter.
 For example, if you wish to use "bguiz", the invocation should look like this:

 ```js